iu-parfunc/lvars/README.md

 semantics pose a dilemma for the Redex testing infrastructure.
-Redex's built-in `test-->>` mechanism for testing a reduction relation finds all irreducible terms reachable from a given term, but with E-Refl and E-ReflErr present in the reduction relation, no lambdapar terms would be irreducible under it, so it wouldn't be possible to write tests with `test-->>`.
+Redex's built-in `test-->>` mechanism for testing a reduction relation finds all irreducible terms reachable from a given term, but with E-Refl and E-ReflErr present in the reduction relation, no lambdaLVar terms would be irreducible under it, so it wouldn't be possible to write tests with `test-->>`.
 An alternative testing mechanism, `test-->>E`, checks if there _exists_ a reduction path from one given term to